MedAzizTousli/OpenClassrooms-Programming-Languages-Courses/C Programming Language/Mini Project/README.md

 <li>  2018/2019 </li>
 </ul>
 <h2> Utilization </h2>
-<p> Download MP3 Player.rar, add what you want to play to the music directory and use these buttons while enjoying the spectral visualization of the songs. </p>
+<p> Download Music-Player.rar, add what you want to play to the music directory and use these buttons while enjoying the spectral visualization of the songs. </p>
 <ul>
 <li> Up keyboard button -> Increase volume </li>
 <li> Down keyboard button -> Decrease volume </li>